atorralva88/portfolio2024/ReadMe.md

 In the General folder you will find a wide assortment of writing projects and other works that I am genuinely proud of.
 From poetry, to interactive mini stories, to hermitcrab essays.

-In The Dark Sea you will find a bunch of files pertaining to my present ongoing worldbuilding project.
+In The Dark Sea you will find a bunch of files pertaining to my present ongoing TTRPG worldbuilding project.
 I plan to add more to it as time goes on because it is genuinely a world I am passionate and excited to tell.

 In the Video folder you will find two files.
 The first, labeled Editing Projects, was two short videos I edited in my filmmaking class.
 The first video, titled "Gnashing," was an attempt at telling a scene using only subtitles and audio provided to the class.
 The video titled "Where the Tulips Lie," is a video in which the goal was to establish a tone or theme using images and audio.